huyqut/bash/README.md

     * Change directory:

         ```bash
-        cd /your/directory/path
+        cd «your directory path»
         ```
-        * `/your/directory/path` can be absolute or relative path:
+        * `«your directory path»` can be absolute or relative path:
             * Relative path: path that is relative to current directory.
                 * `.`: current directory
                 * `..`: parent directory